CPNV-ES/LiveCoding-Pokedash-Game/README.md

 Pokedash is a game where the user has to code the logic of the game with a chosable programming language (php or ruby) to render a functionnable game.

 ## Goal
-The goal of the game is to take all the objectives (pokeball) to open a door to access the next level.
+The goal of the game is to take all the objectives (objective) to open a door to access the next level.
 You will certainly need to move boulder to access to the objectives/door.

 ## Setup for development
 > Be sure you have the last version of **[LiveCoding](https://github.com/CPNV-ES/LiveCoding)** installed